 At Maison Cailler, in Broc, Switzerland, you can spend an hour walking through exhibits explaining the entire history of chocolate production from Aztec origins to Swiss processing, ultimately ending in a tasting room, where you are taught how to use your senses to taste chocolate and encouraged to eat as much chocolate as you want!
 This is a unique tour for a very reasonable price and, if you're in this area in Switzerland, it's well worth a spot.

 Hours vary depending on the season.
 Check out the hours on their website.
-For 12 CHF (around $12 USD), this is a great and fun tour for chocolate lovers, especially since it includes all-you-can-eat chocolate.
+This is a great and fun tour for chocolate lovers, especially since it includes all-you-can-eat chocolate.

 03 of 04